LDassen/ArtemisTests/ArtemisTests/Ginkgo/AutoCreationQueue/Testcases.md

 - That port 61619 is opened without SSL.

 # Happy cases
-- When a message is sent to a queue that doesn't exist, the queue is created automatically.
-[1]
+- When a message is sent to a queue that doesn't exist, the queue is created automatically. [case 1]
-- Messages that are sent to queues remain in the queues until they are retrieved.
-[2]
+- Messages that are sent to queues remain in the queues until they are retrieved. [case 2]
-- Messages sent to existing queues do not trigger autocreation of queue.
-[3]
+- Messages sent to existing queues do not trigger autocreation of queue. [case 3]

 # Fault cases
-- A queue is not created when a message is sent to a queue that does not exist.
-[1] (Autocreation for queues must be false.)
+- A queue is not created when a message is sent to a queue that does not exist. [case 1] (Autocreation for queues must be false.)
-- A message meant for a non-existent queue disappears.
-[4]
+- A message meant for a non-existent queue disappears. [case 4]

 # Test cases
 |#|Test case|Desired outcome|Actual outcome|